Self-Destructive Language Model: Preliminaries

 {\bf Threat model.} In the harmful fine-tuning attack, given a safety-aligned LLM $f_\theta$ (parameterized by $\theta$), the adversary compromises its built-in safety guardrails by supervised fine-tuning (SFT) with a harmful dataset $\gD_\mathrm{atk}$, which consists of harmful prompt-harmful response pairs $\{(x,y)\}$.
 Formally, the attack minimizes the following loss function:

-where $\ell(\cdot, \cdot)$ denotes a typical causal language modeling loss (e.g., cross-entropy)\mcite{bengioNeuralProbabilisticLanguage2003}.
-Beyond SFT, the attack can also be implemented with parameter-efficient fine-tuning (e.g., LoRA\mcite{huLoRALowRankAdaptation2021}).
+where $\ell(\cdot, \cdot)$ denotes a typical causal language modeling loss (e.g., cross-entropy)~\citep{bengioNeuralProbabilisticLanguage2003}.
+Beyond SFT, the attack can also be implemented with parameter-efficient fine-tuning (e.g., LoRA~\citep{huLoRALowRankAdaptation2021}).
 We include the attack implemented with LoRA in our evaluation.

-Notably, compared with the threat model considered in prior work\mcite{huangVaccinePerturbationawareAlignment2024a, liuTargetedVaccineSafety2025a,rosatiRepresentationNoisingDefence2024a,zhouMakingHarmfulBehaviors2024} that implements the attack through fine-tuning-as-service APIs against closed-source models, we assume the adversary has white-box access to the target model.
+Notably, compared with the threat model considered in prior work~\citep{huangVaccinePerturbationawareAlignment2024a, liuTargetedVaccineSafety2025a,rosatiRepresentationNoisingDefence2024a,zhouMakingHarmfulBehaviors2024} that implements the attack through fine-tuning-as-service APIs against closed-source models, we assume the adversary has white-box access to the target model.
 This allows the adversary to precisely calibrate attack parameters (e.g., learning rate and optimizer), thereby representing a stronger threat model.

-{\bf Brittleness of alignment enhancement.} Various alignment-enhancing defenses have been proposed to enhance LLM alignment to counter the effect of harmful fine-tuning.
-Unfortunately, existing defenses remain susceptible to intensive attacks\mcite{unlearning-robustness,luckiAdversarialPerspectiveMachine2025, wangRethinkingLLMUnlearning2024}.
-We hypothesize that this vulnerability exists because, while most defenses proactively increase the harmful fine-tuning loss $\gL_\mathrm{hfa}$, they fail to reduce models' underlying `trainability' on harmful data, allowing high-intensity attacks (e.g., large learning rates and extensive harmful data) to easily circumvent such defenses.

-To validate this hypothesis, we simulate the harmful fine-tuning attack on {\tt Llama2-7b} and use the BeaverTails QA dataset\mcite{jiBeaverTailsImprovedSafety2023} to build the harmful dataset $\gD_\mathrm{atk}$.
-We evaluate the post-attack harmfulness using a binary classifier trained on the BeaverTails dataset, measuring responses from models defended by various methods when prompted with harmful inputs.
-The default attack setting is $|\gD_\mathrm{atk}|$ = 1K and learning rate $\eta$ = 1$e$-4.
-For each defended model, we rank its weights based on their magnitude of change relative to the base model, identifying those most significant for alignment enhancement.
-We then selectively freeze the top-$p$\% most important weights during harmful fine-tuning.
-As illustrated in Figure~\ref{fig:freeze}, across all the methods, the fraction of frozen weights minimally impacts the attack effectiveness, especially at low $p$ values.
-This confirms that even when modifications to critical weights are restricted, the models remains sufficiently trainable for harmful fine-tuning, enabling adversaries to effectively reduce $\gL_\mathrm{hfa}$.